 Residents living near these types of facilities are subject to both short-term and long-term illness.
 Symptoms such as uncontrollable vomiting and burning rashes have been linked to overexposure of emissions from drilling near residences and still very little has been done on a governmental level.

-Our indigenous partners in the Ecuadorian Amazon rainforest also embody the mutual inclusivity of social and environmental justice.
-As industries like oil continue to expand, indigenous communities are needing to work harder and harder to protect the land that has been theirs for centuries.
+As industries like oil and mining continue to expand, Indigenous communities are needing to work harder to protect the land that has been theirs for centuries.

-In instances like the Chevron oil spill in Ecuador, Texaco (who is now Chevron) defiled Ecuador’s northern Amazon rainforest by contaminating its soil, rivers and groundwater because of neglectful practices.
+In instances like the Chevron oil spill in Ecuador, Texaco (who is now Chevron) has caused ecological damage to Ecuador’s northern Amazon rainforest by contaminating its soil, rivers, and groundwater.

-The dismantlement of any indigenous cultures can ultimately lead to a loss of deep wisdom and understanding that they hold about this planet.
+Threats to the preservation of any Indigenous culture can ultimately lead to a loss of deep wisdom and understanding that Indigenous peoples hold about the planet.